 26. Groomer: Being a professional groomer requires some classes, but it's a nice way to make some money.
 If you love animals then consider setting up shop at your home and working on the side.

-27. Pet Sitter: Start withing your community and offer to pet sit while people are out of town.
+27. Pet Sitter: Start within your community and offer to pet-sit while people are out of town.
 There is a woman in my town who provides this service and as a bonus she picks up and drops off your pet.

 28. Pet Training: If you have a way with animals and a successful training background, you could get paid for your talent.
 You can also take some classes that will sharpen your skills and your credentials.

-29. Pet Photographer: If you are good a taking pictures then put an ad out there for pet photography.
+29. Pet Photographer: If you are good at taking pictures then put an ad out there for pet photography.
 People spoil their pets and will pay for good pics.

 30. Aquarium Service: If you have ever had an aquarium then you know what a pain they are to keep clean.
 If you are someone who has this type of knowledge then offer to clean aquariums for people.